ludolpif/llss/doc/DEBUGGING-Linux.md

 ```

 - llss should display it's main window with renderdoc overlay text saying you can capture with F12
-- try make one or two frame capture with F12
+- make one or two frame capture with F12
 - close llss entierly
 - you should have a new tab/dock in RenderDoc titled "llss [PID xyz]"
 - double-click on one of the frames screenshots to open it
-- in the event browser dock, you can click on the clock icon to have duration of each step
+- in the "Event browser" dock, you can click on the clock icon to have duration of each step
-- warning: it is a debbugging tool for bad renders and not for bad performance
+- warning: it is a debugging tool for bad renders and not for bad performance